Dallas Fuel: Team origins: 2016–2017

-Formed during the Overwatch closed beta in February 2016, the Dallas Fuel originally started out as an all-American roster playing under the Overwatch division for esports franchise Team Envy.
-Even though their original roster showed some early promise in online tournaments, just prior to the official launch of Overwatch they disbanded.
+Formed during the Overwatch closed beta in February 2016, the Dallas Fuel originally started as an all-American roster playing under the Overwatch division for esports franchise Team Envy.
+Even though their original roster showed some early promise in online tournaments, just before the official launch of Overwatch they disbanded.
 Their next turn in forming a roster saw them look abroad, eventually bringing players from across Europe to their Charlotte headquarters and securing the core of what would become the Dallas Fuel in Sebastian "chipshajen" Widlund, Christian "cocco" Jonsson, Jonathan "HarryHook" Tejedor Rua, and Timo "Taimou" Kettunen.
 The team found much success, going on to win Season 1 of OGN's Overwatch APEX in Seoul, Korea, winning the Overwatch NA Invitational at MLG Vegas, and going undefeated and winning 2018 Season 1 of North America Overwatch Contenders.
-The Contenders playoffs marked both the debut of Brandon "Seagull" Larned, as well as the final event played under the "Team EnVyUs" moniker.
+The Contenders playoffs marked both the debut of Brandon "Seagull" Larned as well as the final event played under the "Team EnVyUs" moniker.

 After weeks of speculation, on September 20, 2017, Blizzard officially announced that Envy Gaming had acquired the Dallas-based Overwatch League franchise spot, making them one of twelve teams competing in the inaugural season.
 Envy Gaming filled the Fuel roster by transferring all of the members and staff from the Overwatch team of Team EnVyUs, which officially ended EnVyUs' Overwatch division.
 On October 5, 2017, the Dallas-based franchise name was revealed as the Dallas Fuel.
 In late October, the Fuel announced that Scott "Custa" Kennedy and Félix "xQc" Lengyel would be rounding out their 9-player roster, joining existing members chipshajen, cocco, EFFECT, HarryHook, Mickie, Seagull, and Taimou.